regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 I said it several times.
 But, yes, size matters.
 To inject HTTP in HTTP the key is usually to trick the HTTP agent reader about the size of your message.

-HTTP queries and response are mostly a list of strings separated by end of lines.
+HTTP queries and responses are mostly a list of strings separated by end of lines.
 And we saw with pipelines that you could send several queries, one after another.

-The HTTP agent reading the query or parsing the responses MUST know where this list of strings ends, so that what comes after is another query (or response if it's a backend stream).
+The HTTP agent reading the queries or parsing the responses MUST know where this list of strings ends. this way, the agent can check if what's coming after is another query (or response if it's a backend stream).

 The tools used by the HTTP reader is either the **chunks mecanism** or the **Content-Length** header.

 And if something goes wrong **here** you can start hiding some queries or responses.
-One of the actor will parse the stream and will not understand the incoming characters as new requests but as the previous request body, or will not understand the stream as the first request response but as a new one.
+One of the composants will parse the stream and will not understand the incoming characters as new requests but as the previous request body, or will not understand the stream as the first request response but as a new one.